Professional/Short Course Cyber Security

-Employers will be able to send existing employees who meet the Skills Bootcamp eligibility requirements on this training at an impressive 70% discount of the standard fee.
-Interested employers should contact us directly using the Enquire Now form below.
+*Employers will be able to send existing employees who meet the Skills Bootcamp eligibility requirements on this training at an impressive 70% discount of the standard fee.
+Interested employers should contact us directly via Enquire Now form below.

 Careers / Further study

 On completing the Skills Bootcamp, learners will have the basic skills needed to move into the area of cyber security and the skillset and the confidence to explore the area further.
 Technical skills in cyber security will enable new career opportunities and provide a platform for the improvement of business operations.
 Personal and interpersonal skills will enable learners to quickly establish themselves as a valuable, work-ready asset with employers.

 Weeks 1-2: Induction / Basic Tools and Professional Skills